 - The variable 'force of hit' could be considered as quantitative continuous variable.

-since only a small number of forces are used,
+However, since only a small number of forces are used, it should probably be considered qualitative ordinal.

 Selected answers are available in Sect.
 D.11.